Harmonica-Men/AstroShare-Blog/README.md

 - More information about the ISS API and how to implement can be found [here](http://open-notify.org/Open-Notify-API/ISS-Location-Now/)

 - There also a free ISS Tracker Widget avialable on [isstracker.pl](https://isstracker.pl/en)

+## Newsletter Gmail API

+- A newsletter subscription integration with Google Gmail allows users to easily sign up for newsletters directly from their Gmail account.
+This integration typically works by adding a simple "Subscribe" option within Gmail, streamlining the process of joining mailing lists or newsletters.
+It ensures that subscription emails are correctly categorized (e.g., in the "Promotions" tab) and helps users manage and organize newsletters within their inbox.
+Developers can integrate newsletter services using Gmail’s API to automate sending, managing, and delivering newsletter content to subscribers' inboxes.

+- More information how to integrate the Gmail API can be found [here](https://developers.google.com/gmail/api/guides)

 [Table Of Contents](#table-of-contents)